syncfusion-content/asp.netwebforms-docs/aspnet/Ribbon/Angular-Support.md

 documentation: ug
 ---

-# Angular Support
+# AngularJS-Support

-It is possible to add object, array collection in the Ribbon control with angular.
+It is possible to add object, array collection in the Ribbon control with AngularJS.
 The one way binding support is provided for Ribbon control.

 `ej-ribbon` is the control tag where, `ej` is tag prefix and `Ribbon` is the control name.